Florida Writ of Garnishment

 Stansell v.
 Revolutionary Armed Forces of Columbia, 149 F. Supp.
 3d.
 1337 (M.D.
 Fla.
 2015)

 This case is relevant to garnishment of bank accounts in other states.
-Florida courts do not have jurisdiction to garnish debtor’s bank accounts situated outside of Florida.
+Florida courts do not have jurisdiction to garnish debtor’s bank accounts or other assets held outside of Florida.